 Shavuot, like most other Jewish holidays, has been celebrated in many different ways throughout Jewish history.
 What began as an agricultural festival marking the beginning of the summer wheat harvest transformed into a holiday celebrating the Jews receiving the at Mt.
 Sinai, often accompanied by eating dairy (or dairy-tasting) foods and all-night-long Torah study.

 The COVID-19 pandemic has shifted so much of how we engage Jewishly, but Shavuot is a fantastic holiday for families to celebrate from the safety of their homes.
-Below are a few ways you and your family can observe this rich, festive Jewish holiday this year.
+Here are a few ways you and your family can observe this rich, festive Jewish holiday this year.

 Because Shavuot in and of itself is a celebration of Jewish study, you can use this time to learn more about the holiday, ranging from its agricultural origins to what it means to Jews today.
 You can learn more about the Reform Jewish custom of confirmation – the ceremony of teenage Jewish children dedicating themselves to Jewish life – and why it’s connected to this holiday.
-We have even developed a fun quiz you and your family can take to test your Shavuot knowledge, and you can also teach your children about the holiday by reading this story by Rabbi Sara Sapadin.
+We have even developed a fun quiz you and your family can take to test your Shavuot knowledge, and you can also teach your children about the holiday by reading a story by Rabbi Sara Sapadin.

 Rabbi Matt Green of Congregation Beth Elohim (Brooklyn, NY), in explaining how Jews can elevate Shavuot in the 21st century, says, “If we are to receive a fully integrated Torah – an essential story in which all Jews can see themselves – then we need to incorporate a maximal number of people in the process.

 There are lots of theories behind why Jews customarily eat dairy on Shavuot.
 Some associate it with the ancient Israelites switching to dairy foods after they were given the kosher laws and realizing their meat was not kosher.
-Some associate it the Song of Solomon, which compares the Torah to “honey and milk.”
+Some associate it with the Song of Solomon, which compares the Torah to “honey and milk.”
 (4:11) Some may just see it as an excuse to eat some kugel, cheesecake, and blintzes.

 Whatever the symbolism means to you, we have a plethora of Shavuot recipes both with and without dairy (including a nifty kugel recipe list!) to keep you and your family happy and full during your late-night Torah study at home.
 You can also use this time to learn how to make your own ice cream, cheese, or butter.

 Shavuot is a reminder of what Torah means to Jews, but it is also a call to learn and celebrate all year long.
 You can do this, in part, by signing up for Ten Minutes of Torah, a daily email connecting more than 20,000 subscribers to Torah commentaries, blog posts, and essays about all things Jewish.
 Be sure to also sign up for RJ on the Go, the Reform Movement’s virtual community dedicated to celebrating Jewish life through meaningful, fun and interactive experiences - from science to art and Jewish text and beyond.
 You can also stay up-to-date on URJ camp registration and learn how your children can learn, play, and engage Jewishly at summer camp, with health and safety being our highest priorities.

-You can also subscribe to our podcasts On the Other Hand: Ten Minutes of Torah (which will also have a special Shavuot episode), Wholly Jewish, and Stories We Tell – all three of which provide stories, ideas, and experiences from a variety of Jewish perspectives.
+Subscribe to our podcasts On the Other Hand: Ten Minutes of Torah (which will also have a special Shavuot episode), Wholly Jewish, and Stories We Tell – all three of which provide stories, ideas, and experiences from a variety of Jewish perspectives.